Skip to main content

 Required for SUM, MAX, COUNT_DISTINCT, and LATEST aggregation types, object

-Key-value pairs that specify event properties and corresponding usage amounts. hods.
-The property key you use here (for example, gb for storage or minutes for compute time) must exactly match the aggregation_field value defined in your metric configuration.
+Key-value pairs that specify event properties and corresponding usage amounts.
+The property key you use here (for example, gb for storage or minutes for compute time) needs to exactly match the aggregation_field value defined in your metric configuration.
 This ensures PayPal knows which value to aggregate for billing calculations.

 Send a batch of events

-Use a valid access token and send a POST request to /v1/commerce/billing/events/batch with all required request parameters.
+Use a valid access token and make a POST call to the /v1/commerce/billing/events/batch endpoint with all required request parameters.
 You can send up to 100 events in a single batch request.
 On successful batch submission, the PayPal server returns a status confirmation.

 curl -X POST 'https://api-m.sandbox.paypal.com/v1/commerce/billing/events/batch' \